 Seek shelter in museums

-Rotterdam’s many museums are the perfect way to escape a rainy and gloomy Spring day.
-Whether you’re interested in history, modern art or Rotterdam’s maritime history, the city’s cultural scene is large and caters to every taste. *Here* (link to blog about best museums in Rotterdam) you can read all about our favourite museums in the city.
+Rotterdam’s many museums are the perfect way to escape a rainy and gloomy spring day.
+Whether you’re interested in history, modern art or Rotterdam’s maritime history, the city’s cultural scene is large and caters to every taste.
+Here you can read all about our favourite museums in the city.

 Explore different cultures and take a fascinating trip around the world at the Wereldmuseum, marvel at various changing exhibitions at the Kunsthal Rotterdam or discover hundreds of objects telling the story of how Rotterdam became one of the biggest port cities in the world and all about its connection to the sea at the Maritime Museum.